jetbrains-academy/kotlin-onboarding-introduction/MastermindAdvanced/generateSecretFunction/task.md

-Let's do our game more fun!
+Let's make our game more fun!

 ### Task

-Implement the `generateSecret` function to return a random secret for the game:
+Implement the `generateSecret` function to return a random secret word for the game:
 - add new arguments: `wordLength` and `alphabet`;

 <div class="hint" title="Push me to see the new signature of the generateSecret function">